-1. Complete an application for admission.
+- 1. Complete an application for admission.
 Blanks may be secured from your high school or from the admissions office of any University of Wisconsin campus.
-Please complete the application carefully, and follow the directions given on the application form.

-2. Take one of the two admissions tests - ACT or SAT - and at the same time you take the test, or later, ask that the scores be sent to the University Center System Office of Admissions, 602 State Street, Madison, Wisconsin 53706.
+Please complete the application carefully, and follow the directions given on the application form. - Take one of the two admissions tests ACT or SAT and at the same time you take the test, or later, ask that the scores be sent to the University campus you plan to attend.